Logo, home button

 “Well, he is a big brother, after all,” Schult said with a smile, acknowledging the reason for the brother’s defeat.
 Despite countless setbacks endured by the sister’s camp, once they finally reached their opponent’s leader, the brother hesitated to let his sister down in the face of victory.
 It was at that moment that Priscilla’s wiles came into effect, bringing the war to an end.

 “The condition for victory is the downfall of the other team’s general,” Priscilla had explained.
-“Which means, If the opponent’s leader falls, even if you are the last man standing, if you manage to take down the other side’s leader, the victory is yours.
+“Which means, if the opponent’s leader falls, even if you are the last man standing, if you manage to take down the other side’s leader, the victory is yours.
 Whether you win will be determined by the very last moment.”

 In this respect, the sister heeded Priscilla’s words and displayed great courage.
 Priscilla’s advice was simple yet effective: “Your brother will hesitate to kill you in the very end.
 That is precisely when you should strike.”
 And indeed, true to Priscilla’s prediction, that is exactly how the conflict was resolved.